earlduque/earlduque.github.io/_posts/portfolio/2020-09-08-a-little-fun-with-logos.md

 ![The animated logo in my personal developer instnace](/assets/img/snlogos/ui16demo.gif)

 A couple weeks ago, I needed to practice some sprite-work and for fun, I animated the ServiceNow logo.
-As you can see from the above screen recording, it adds a little charm to my personal developer instance!
+As you can see from the above screen recording, it adds a little charm to my personal developer instance!<!--endexcerpt-->

+Details: made in [Asesprite](https://www.aseprite.org/) pixel by pixel, frame by frame, by me.
+Feel free to use, no attribution needed.

 ## Link to images ##